Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/intro-to-statistical-inference-for-bioinformatics.md

 - Model selection procedures & how to assess model fit
 - A comprehensive introduction to the methods used for statistical learning and inference in bioinformatics

-> **Important note:**
-Builing a more complete understanding of the statistical procedures commonly used in bioinformatics, such that you are able to confidently implement, interpret, and troubleshoot these procedures, requires a strong working knowledge of relevant math and probability theory.
-Such training is best sought out through formal instruction, and is usually not included in applied bioinformatics courses. <br> <br> While developing an understanding of the fundamental concepts in statistical learning and inference covered here will allow you to begin leveraging more complex statistical analyses in your own research, and act as a solid fondation upon which to further your training in this domain, it is also important to recognize when more specialist expertise is needed to address your analytical questions.
+> **Important note:** Builing a more complete understanding of the statistical procedures commonly used in bioinformatics, such that you are able to confidently implement, interpret, and troubleshoot these procedures, requires a strong working knowledge of relevant math and probability theory.
+Such training is best sought out through formal instruction, and is usually not included in applied bioinformatics courses.
+While developing an understanding of the fundamental concepts in statistical learning and inference covered here will allow you to begin leveraging more complex statistical analyses in your own research, and act as a solid fondation upon which to further your training in this domain, it is also important to recognize when more specialist expertise is needed to address your analytical questions.

 ## Statistical learning